aery32/aery32-refguide/source/module_functions.rst

     pwm_init_channel(2, MCK);

-The above initializer sets channel's two PWM frequency to be equal to the main clock and omits the duration and period.
-You could have defined those too like this
+The above initializer sets channel's two PWM frequency equal to the main clock and omits the duration and period for default values.
+The default values for the duration and period are 0 and 0xFFFFF, respectively.
+If you like to start the channel with different values, you could have defined those too like this

 .. code-block:: c++

     pwm_init_channel(2, MCK, 50, 100);

-This gives you duty cycle of 50%.
-The default values for the duration and period are 0 and 0xFFFFF, respectively.
+This gives you duty cycle of 50% from start.
 The maximum value for the duration and period are 0xFFFFF.
-When the period is in its maximum value the duty cycle can be set most accurately.
+It is also worth noting that when the period is in its maximum value, channel's the duty cycle can be set most accurately.

+The above initializers set the channel's frequency equal to the main clock.
 The other possible frequency selections, in addtion to ``MCK``, are

 .. hlist::
     :columns: 3